sonocircuit/EXIST-RIP/README.md

 **PCBs:** All [eagle files](https://github.com/sonoCircuits/EXIST-RIP/tree/master/EXIST-EAGLE%20FILES) can be found in the repro in case you wish to have PCB's fabricated.

-**BOM:** A build guide and BOM will follow, however the BOM is nearly identical to the original version.
+**BOM:** Here is the [OCTOPART BOM](https://octopart.com/bom-tool/6HVkKHyi).
 Please note that the silkscreen of the mixup header on the *transformer board* should be rotated by 180° (rotate the header before soldering, otherwise L and R channels will be swapped).
+The silkscreen has been corrected on the Eagle files.

 ## Credits